jerous86/nimqt/README.md

 # nimqt
 [Qt6](https://www.qt.io/) bindings for [nim](https://nim-lang.org/).
 It makes use of [verdigris](https://github.com/woboq/verdigris), a set of macros to use Qt without moc.
-With some effort it should also work for earlier versions.
+The targeted version is Qt6, but it might also work for earlier versions of Qt.

 # Usage